zodern/mup-aws-beanstalk/docs/index.md

 1) `mup beanstalk shell` to open a production Meteor shell.
 This is the same shell you get with `meteor shell`, but connected to your app running in Elastic Beanstalk.
 Your app must use the [`qualia:prod-shell`](https://github.com/qualialabs/prod-shell) or equivalent package
 2) `mup beanstalk debug` to allow connecting your local Node developer tools to the app running in production

+Requirements:

-Both require the IAM user to have the `EC2InstanceConnect` policy.
-They also require adding the `app.sshKey` option to your mup config:
+1) The IAM user to have the `EC2InstanceConnect` policy.
+2) The beanstalk environment should use a platform based on Amazon Linux 2.
+If mup-aws-beanstalk times out while trying to connect, the platform might be based on an older version of Amazon Linux.
+3) The `app.sshKey` option should be configured in your mup config:

 ```js
 module.exports = {